-While other back razors can fold up and be stored in your bag, the MANBLADE PRO is one long fixed body back shaver.
+While other back razors can fold up and be stored in your bag, this razor is one long fixed body back shaver.
 This makes traveling with it near impossible given the size.
 Given the lack of hinge on the body itself, some men (particularly those that are shorter) found its use a bit awkward.

 - No Frills Means Low Cost

-While it is easy to nitpick the problems with a no-frills back shaver like the MANBLADE PRO, it’s important to always keep the price tag in mind.
+While it is easy to nitpick the problems with a no-frills back shaver, it’s important to always keep the price tag in mind.
 Retailing less than $30, it ranks among one of the cheapest razors available.

 - Great for tall men who need a longer handle and wider head